ppy/osu-wiki/wiki/Glossary/en.md

 ### Keys

-In [osu!mania](/wiki/osu!mania), the number of keys can determine the map's difficulty.
+In [osu!mania](/wiki/osu!mania), the number of keys can determine the beatmap's difficulty.
 The more keys you have, the more the player has to focus for each key column.

 ### Kiai